Prep time: 10 minutes

-This is a simple samosa recipe and even easier if you have leftover, cooked vegetables.
-Make with filo or puff pastry.
-My kids love these and of course, you can change the filling according to what you have lurking in the fridge.
-This is a superb way of using up Christmas Leftovers.
-Boxing Day samosas with a glass of something cold.
-Perfect.
+This recipe is super easy (even easier if you have leftover, cooked vegetables).
+My kids love these and it's easy to change the filling according to what you have lurking in the fridge.
+A superb way of using up Christmas leftovers - Boxing Day samosas with a glass of something cold.

 3cm piece of ginger, grated